Hadi-Khatib/digital-content-verification/Guide.md

 **STEP 3:** Use safer tools for verification, and investigation when possible:

-**STEP 4:** Communicate securely with your sources of information so you don't put then at risk:
+**STEP 4:** Communicate securely with your sources of information so you don't put them or yourself at risk:

 **STEP 5:** Make sure to back up relevant content you find, sites you visit, and conversations you have with sources of information: